Taxes in Bankruptcy

 - Trust fund taxes are never discharged.
 A trust fund tax is a tax that is collected by the debtor for the benefit of the taxing authority.
-Thus, that portion of the employer’s tax returns that was withheld from employees’ wages to be sent to the IRS is a trust fund tax.
-In some states sales tax is also considered to be a trust fund tax (the purchaser owes the tax, the seller merely collects it) in others it is considered to be an excise tax (the tax is imposed upon the seller based upon the sale).
-For example: California considers sales tax an excise tax, Wyoming considers it a trust fund tax.
-Liability for trust fund taxes is typically imposed upon the employer and a “responsible person” for a corporation, Limited Liability Company or partnership.
+Thus, that portion of the employer's tax returns that was withheld from employees' wages to be sent to the IRS is a trust fund tax.
+In some states, sales tax is also considered to be a trust fund tax (the purchaser owes the tax, the seller merely collects it) in others it is considered to be an excise tax (the tax is imposed upon the seller based upon the sale).
+For example: California considers sales tax an excise tax, and Wyoming considers it a trust fund tax.
+Liability for trust fund taxes is typically imposed upon the employer and a “responsible person” for a corporation, Limited Liability Company, or partnership.
 Trust fund taxes or the penalty assessed against a responsible person can be paid through a Chapter 13 plan.

 The IRS frequently files tax liens to assist in the collection of a tax.
-These liens attach to real and personal property of the debtor.
-The liens can survive a bankruptcy and are not affected by the discharge of the tax itself.
+These liens attach to the real and personal property of the debtor.
+The liens can survive bankruptcy and are not affected by the discharge of the tax itself.
 But if the tax was discharged, the lien can not be applied to property that the debtor acquires after the bankruptcy was filed.
 In addition, the bankruptcy court will value the lien, as of the date the bankruptcy was filed.
 This is a good idea in most cases where the equity in the property that is affected by the tax lien will increase.
 A debtor in this situation should discuss this issue with a competent bankruptcy attorney.
 If the property will only decrease in value over time then usually it is not worth the time and expense to value the lien.

 In Chapter 13, tax liens are valued and paid off through the plan, usually with some interest.
-The value of the lien is equal to the amount of money that would be received by the IRS if the debtors’ property were sold.
-For instance if the debtor owned a home worth $300,000 with a mortgage of $275,000, a tax lien could only have a maximum value of $25,000.
+The value of the lien is equal to the amount of money that would be received by the IRS if the debtors' property were sold.
+For instance, if the debtor owned a home worth $300,000 with a mortgage of $275,000, a tax lien could only have a maximum value of $25,000.
 To the extent that the lien does not have value, the lien is eliminated and the tax is treated according to its classification as though the lien had never existed.

 Post Petition Taxes